ntk148v/til/linux/network-performance-ultimate-guide.md

   <details>
   <summary>Click to expand</summary>

   - In network devices, it is common for the NIC to raise an **IRQ** to signal that a packet has arrived and is ready to be processed.
     - An IRQ (Interrupt Request) is a hardware signal sent to the processor instructing it to suspend its current activity and handle some external event, such as a keyboard input or a mouse movement.
     - In Linux, IRQ mappings are stored in **/proc/interrupts**.
     - When an IRQ handler is executed by the Linux kernel, it runs at a very, very high priority and often blocks additional IRQs from being generated.
 As such, IRQ handlers in device drivers must execute as quickly as possible and defer all long running work to execute outside of this context.
 This is why the **softIRQ** system exists.
     - **softIRQ** system is a system that kernel uses to process work outside of the device driver IRQ context.
-In the case of network devices, the softIRQQ system is responsible for processing incoming packets
+In the case of network devices, the softIRQ system is responsible for processing incoming packets
   - Initial setup (from step 1-4):

     ![](https://cdn.buttercms.com/hwT5dgTatRdfG7UshrAF)